Traceable mixnets: Conclusion

-We wish to thank Rohit Vaish, Kabir Tomer and Mahesh Sreekumar Rajasree for helpful discussions and comments.
-We also thank Aarav Varshney for helping set up the benchmarks.
-The first author is supported by the Pankaj Jalote Doctoral Grant.
+\begin{acks} We wish to thank Rohit Vaish, Kabir Tomer and Mahesh Sreekumar Rajasree for their helpful discussions and comments, and Aarav Varshney for assistance in setting up the benchmarks.
+Our gratitude also extends to the anonymous reviewers whose suggestions significantly improved the manuscript's presentation.

+This research was partially supported by the Pankaj Gupta Chair in Privacy and Decentralisation.
+Prashant Agrawal received additional support from the Pankaj Jalote Doctoral Grant, and Abhinav Nakarmi was supported by a research grant from the MPhasis F1 Foundation. \end{acks}